budizhao/SHPSG/README.md

 * Particle roundness reflects curvatures at corners.
 We increase D2_8 to generate more angular particles.

-* Roughness characterizes surface featureas at corners and between corners.
+* Roughness characterizes surface features at corners and between corners.
 We increase D9_15 to produce a higher roughness.

 * More details about the theory behind SHPSG were described in two papers: rotational-invirant analysis <a href="https://www.icevirtuallibrary.com/doi/abs/10.1680/jgele.17.00011" target="_blank">Link</a> and SHs coeffecients random generation method <a href="https://www.sciencedirect.com/science/article/abs/pii/S0032591018301189" target="_blank">Link</a>